-Launched in 2015, MV Britannia cruise ship is the largest vessel in the P&O UK's fleet.
-From this Royal-class are also the Princess Cruises liners Royal Princess (2013), Regal Princess (2014), Majestic Princess (2017), Sky Princess (2019), Enchanted Princess (2020) and Discovery Princess (2021).
+The 2015-built MV Britannia cruise ship is the largest vessel in the P&O UK's fleet.
+From this Royal-class are also the Princess Cruises liners Royal Princess (2013), Regal Princess (2014), Majestic Princess (2017), Sky Princess (2019), Enchanted Princess (2021) and Discovery Princess (2022).
 These are the ever biggest cruise vessels constructed by Fincantieri (Italy).

 History - construction and ownership

-The 141,000-ton, 3,647-passenger cruise ship Britannia is the biggest ever cruise ship built especially for the British market.
+The 3700-passenger ship Britannia is the biggest ever cruise liner built especially for the British source market.
 The £500 million new-build is a result of four years of planning.
 P&O Britannia is 25,000 tons heavier than Azura and Ventura sister ships (previously the largest vessels in the P&O fleet).
 The Britannia ship alone boosts the capacity of the P and O line by almost a quarter – 24%.
 Britannia impresses with her Union Jack livery and offers British-style cruising with modern look and feel.
 Her homeport is Southampton.

 Britannia has the most popular features of the P&O fleet, such as The Crow's Nest Bar, Atul Kochar's Sindhu restaurant, Olly Smith's The Glass House, as well as brand new amenities.
 P&O says that Britannia cruise ship engine power output (MAN diesel engines) is equivalent to 70 Challenger tanks’ power or 86 supercars Bugatti Veyron.
 Britannia cruise ship is also the greenest yet and designed to deliver greater levels of environmental and operational efficiency.
 The new form of the hull is expected to reduce fuel consumption by approx 20%.
 Along with the hull design, P and O changed the hull art as well – with the Union Jack flag 94 m / 308 ft long.

-The Britannia ship is the eighth vessel to join P&O Cruises fleet and named, as chief executive David Dingle said, to resonate with the forward-looking mood in Britain.
+The Britannia ship is the eighth vessel to join P&O UK's fleet and named "to resonate with the forward-looking mood in Britain".
 Britannia is considered to be the most fitting name because of its famous long heritage, so suitable for the newest P&O addition – the favourite cruise line of Britain.
-When asked if he had to get Queen’s permission to use the name, Mr Dingle only said he came to understand it was fine that they were using it.
+Apparently, HM The Queen gave her permission to P&O use the name.

 Royal Yacht Britannia was the vessel decommissioned in 1997 by John Major government, but the name has been associated with P&O for a long time.
 In June 2013 a management shake-up at Carnival UK operations later saw the exit of Carol Marlow- the former managing director, and Peter Shanks – ex-boss of Cunard brand.
 Britannia is the first vessel for P&O Cruises since then.
 These departures were linked to boosting younger cruisers’ proportion at the UK arm of Carnival Cruises.
 Everyone who believes in the growth of the cruise industry now expects the new P and O cruise ship Britannia to mark a new era of success.